JamesPham79/pidevpro-landing/README.md

-# pidevpro-landing
+# PiDevPro Landing Page

-Landing page for PiDevPro - Build Secure DApps for Pi Network
+This is the static version of the PiDevPro landing page.

+## Features
+- VaultPi introduction
+- Call to action
+- Pi-focused minimal design